Suppression of the Society of Jesus: Jesuits expelled from Mexico (New Spain)

 In New Spain, the Jesuits had actively evangelized the Indians on the northern frontier.
 But their main activity involved educating elite criollo (American-born Spanish) men, many of whom themselves became Jesuits.
 Of the 678 Jesuits expelled from Mexico, 75% were Mexican-born.
 In late June 1767, Spanish soldiers removed the Jesuits from their 16 missions and 32 stations in Mexico.
-No Jesuit could be excepted from the king's decree, no matter how old or ill.
+No Jesuit could be excepted from the King's decree, no matter how old or ill.
 Many died on the trek along the cactus-studded trail to the Gulf Coast port of Veracruz, where ships awaited them to transport them to Italian exile.

 There were protests in Mexico at the exile of so many Jesuit members of elite families.
 But the Jesuits themselves obeyed the order.
 Since the Jesuits had owned extensive landed estates in Mexico – which supported their evangelization of indigenous peoples and their education mission to criollo elites – the properties became a source of wealth for the crown.
 The crown auctioned them off, benefiting the treasury, and their criollo purchasers gained productive well-run properties.
 Many criollo families felt outraged at the crown's actions, regarding it as a "despotic act."
 One well-known Mexican Jesuit, Francisco Javier Clavijero, during his Italian exile, wrote an important history of Mexico, with emphasis on the indigenous peoples.
 Alexander von Humboldt, the famous German scientist who spent a year in Mexico in 1803–04, praised Clavijero's work on the history of Mexico's indigenous peoples.

-Due to the isolation of the Spanish missions on the Baja California peninsula, the expulsion decree did not arrive in Baja California in June 1767, as in the rest of New Spain.
-It got delayed until the new governor, Gaspar de Portolá, arrived with the news and decree on November 30.
+Due to the isolation of the Spanish missions on the Baja California peninsula, the expulsion decree did not arrive there until the new governor, Gaspar de Portolá, arrived on November 30.
 By 3 February 1768, Portolá's soldiers had removed the peninsula's 16 Jesuit missionaries from their posts and gathered them in Loreto, whence they sailed to the Mexican mainland and thence to Europe.
 Showing sympathy for the Jesuits, Portolá treated them kindly, even as he ended their 70 years of mission-building in Baja, California.
 The Jesuit missions in Baja California were turned over to the Franciscans and subsequently to the Dominicans, and the future missions in Alta California were founded by Franciscans.

 The change in the Spanish colonies in the New World was particularly great, as missions often dominated the far-flung settlements.
 Almost overnight, in the mission towns of Sonora and Arizona, the "black robes" (Jesuits) disappeared, and the "gray robes" (Franciscans) replaced them.

 Expulsion from the Philippines

-The royal decree expelling the Society of Jesus from Spain and its dominions reached Manila on 17 May 1768.
+The Jesuits were soon dislodged from the Philippines which they had converted from Animism, Hinduism, and Islam, to Christianity.
+The royal decree expelling the Society of Jesus from Spain and its dominions reached Manila, on 17 May 1768.
 Between 1769 and 1771, the Jesuits were transported from the Spanish East Indies to Spain and deported to Italy.